-More Bathrooms.
 Whether you are traveling with young kids who need to go to the bathroom right now or preteens who seem to live in the bathroom, adjoining rooms gives you the benefit of having two bathrooms.
 This can make the morning and evening routine easier when you divide and conquer with your partner and kids.

 That’s a lot of people trying to get dressed or find a place to sit.
 Adjoining rooms give you more space and a feeling like you’re not right on top of each other; ideal when you’re on vacation and trying to enjoy yourself.

-The other benefit of adjoining rooms is their cost.
-Although they are more expensive than a single room, they are usually less expensive than a hotel suite and adjoining rooms offer you more of what you’ll need as a family.
+The other benefit of adjoining rooms is the cost.
+Although they are more expensive than a single room, they are usually less expensive than a hotel suite.
+Adjoining rooms offer you more of what you’ll need as a family.

 Plus, some hotels will offer a discount on the second room if it’s being used for the kids (depending on the travel season).
 It never hurts to ask.

 Have you ever gone on a family vacation with adjoining rooms?
 What did you like?
 Share in the comments!